Australian Government Department of Education

 The Department focusses on pursuing key education, training and research opportunities that support and enhance the sustainable growth of our international education sector, contribute to Australia’s economic growth (including through meeting Australia’s skills needs), and ensures Australia remains recognised as a world leader in international education.

-The Department fosters international partnerships, ensures quality, and enhances international students’ experiences through our National Office in Canberra and in 12 offices in Australian diplomatic missions in North Asia (Beijing, Tokyo, Seoul), South and South East Asia (New Delhi, Jakarta, Bangkok, Hanoi, Kuala Lumpur), America (Washington), Latin America (Brasilia), and Europe (Brussels).
+The Department fosters international partnerships, ensures quality, and enhances international students’ experiences through our National Office in Canberra and in 12 offices in Australian diplomatic missions in North Asia (Beijing, Tokyo and Seoul), South and South East Asia (New Delhi, Jakarta, Bangkok, Hanoi and Kuala Lumpur), America (Washington), Latin America (Brasilia and Mexico), and Europe (Paris).

-The Department of Education and Training office in Bangkok was the first offshore office of the Department and was opened by then Australian Minister for Education in December 1994.
+The Department of Education office in Bangkok was the first offshore office of the Department and was opened by then Australian Minister for Education in December 1994.

 International cooperation in education and training

-• Bilateral cooperation including cooperation agreements, Joint Working Groups educational/training input to free trade agreement negotiations, and multilateral forums
+- Bilateral cooperation including cooperation agreements and Joint Working Groups educational and training input to free trade agreement negotiations

 International education quality and regulation